Strong large deviation principles for pair empirical measures of random walks in the Mukherjee-Varadhan topology: Topology on the space of probability measures modulo shifts

 \subsection{Vague and weak convergence}

-In this section we give a slight generalisation of~\cite[Lemma 2.2]{MV2016} which will be useful for later purposes. \begin{lemma} Consider a sequence $(\mu_n)_{n\in \N_0}$ of sub-probability measures in $\R^d$ that converges vaguely to some sub-probability measure $\alpha$.
+Let us recall that a sequence of sub-probability measures $(\mu_n)_{n\in \N_0}$ on $\bbR^d$ is said to converge vaguely (resp.\ weakly) to $\mu$ if for every continuous and compactly supported (resp.\ continuous and bounded) function $f\colon \bbR^d \to \bbR$, \beq \lim_{n\to \infty} \int f(x) \mu_n(\dd x) = \int f(x) \mu(\dd x). \eeq Weak convergence clearly implies vague convergence but the reverse implication is false~\cite[Chapter 5, Section 28]{BillingBookPM}.
+However, the following lemma will be useful for later purposes: \begin{lemma}[\bf See Lemma 2.2 in~\cite{MV2016}] Consider a sequence $(\mu_n)_{n\in \N_0}$ of sub-probability measures in $\R^d$ that converges vaguely to some sub-probability measure $\alpha$.
 Then we can write $\mu_n= \alpha_n + \beta_n$ for every $n\in\N_0$, where $(\alpha_n)_{n\in\N_0}$ converges weakly to $\alpha$ and $(\beta_n)_{n\in\N_0}$ converges vaguely to zero.
-Moreover, $\alpha_n$ and $\beta_n$ can be chosen such that they have disjoint supports. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:vagueweak}] The only part that was not explicitly mentioned in~\cite{MV2016} is that $\alpha_n$ and $\beta_n$ can be chosen to have disjoint supports.
-However, this is a direct consequence of the proof in~\cite{MV2016}.
-Indeed, adopting their notation they defined $\alpha_n$ as the restriction of $\mu_n$ to $B(0,R_n)$ and $\beta_n$ as the restriction of $\mu_n$ to $B(0,R_n)^c$, where $\|\cdot\|_2$ denotes the Euclidean norm in $\R^d$ and $(R_n)_{n\in\N_0}$ is an increasing sequence converging to infinity satisfying
+Moreover, for any $n\in\N$ there exists a positive number $R_n$ such that for any measurable set $A$ one has $\alpha_n(A)=\mu_n(A\cap B(0,R_n))$ and $\beta_n(A)=\mu_n(A\cap B(0,R_n)^c)$, where $B(0,R_n)$ is the closed ball in $\bbR^d$ centered at the origin with radius $R_n$.
+Furthermore, the sequence $(R_n)_{n\in\N}$ can be chosen to be increasing and tending to infinity. \end{lemma} The last sentence is the only part that was not explicitly mentioned in~\cite[Lemma 2.2]{MV2016} but it is derived in the proof given therein.
+We recall that the measure $\alpha_n$ is defined in~\cite{MV2016} as the restriction of $\mu_n$ to $B(0,R_n)$ and $\beta_n$ as the restriction of $\mu_n$ to $B(0,R_n)^c$, where $(R_n)_{n\in\N_0}$ is an appropriately chosen increasing sequence which converges to infinity and satisfies